-(e) "Park rRule(s) means rules and regulations adopted by the Director pursuant to Metro Code Title XSection 10.01.040 of this chapter.
+(e) "Park rRule(s) means rules and regulations adopted by the Director pursuant to Metro Code Title X

 Title X refers to this Title X of the Metro Code (Metro Parks, Cemeteries and Natural Areas).

 (h) "Vehicle" means any wheeled conveyance, whether motor-powered, animal-drawn or self-propelled, including a bicycle, and includes any trailer in tow of any size, kind or description, but does not include (a) baby carriages or strollers, (b) vehicles in the service of the Metro-Parks and Nature Department, or (c) manually operated or power-driven devices used for locomotion by an individual with a mobility disability.